shiqiqiJa/CBSVB/README.md

 # CBSVB
-A tool for identifying and reconstructing bridge-like complex translocations using both second- and third-generation sequencing data
+A tool designed to identify, reconstruct, and annotate complex structural variations—especially bridge-like translocations—from both second- and third- generation sequencing data.
+It integrates breakpoint clustering, graph-based modeling, and biological annotation to reveal intricate SV events that are often missed by traditional SV callers.
+CBSVB is particularly useful in cancer genome studies, where such rearrangements may indicate key pathogenic mechanisms.

 ![Figure 1](images/CBSVB.png)

 ## 🧠 Background